 The International Association on Workplace Bullying and Harassment is made up of scholars and practitioners who specialise in the field of workplace bullying and harassment.
 We stimulate, generate, integrate and disseminate research and evidence-based practice in the field of workplace bullying and harassment.
 Through this effort we seek to contribute to achieving fairness, justice and dignity at work for all.
 You may read our Constitution (version April 2021).
 Our activities are concerned with meeting the association aims, and include

+Read more information about our purpose.
 2020 GENERAL ASSEMBLYFollowing our 2020 General Assembly, the board of the IAWBH consisted of Carlo Caponecchia (President), Stephen Teo (Treasurer), Eva Gemzoe-Mikkelsen, Neill Thompson, Susan Johnson, Margaret Hodgins, and Ngao Motsei.
 Follow the link to the meeting documents and video recording.
 The minutes of the meeting are also available.
 2022 GENERAL ASSEMBLYFollowing our 2022 General Assembly, the Board of the IAWBH is made up of Alison Thirlwall (President), Carlo Caponecchia (Immediate Past President), Margaret Hodgins (Secretary) Stephen Teo (Treasurer), Susan Johnson, Ngao Motsei, Loic Lerouge, and Allison Ballard.
 2024 GENERAL ASSEMBLYFollowing our 2024 General Assembly and consequent elections, the Board of the IAWBH is made up of Alison Thirlwall (President), Carlo Caponecchia (Immediate Past President), Declan Fahie (Secretary) Stephen Teo (Treasurer), Doris Bozin, Malgorzata Gamian-Wilk, Loic Lerouge, and Allison Ballard. |